How to Make an Herbal Tea Blend for the Lungs...Helps With Cough and Wheezing. Good for Children Too!

 Here is an herbal tea you can make that will help strengthen and support your lungs and respiratory system (as well as your child's).
 It helps decrease wheezing and dry cough.
 Plus, it's great for you, as some of these herbs have high nutritive value.
 Best of all, it's easy to make!

-FTC Disclosure: This article contains affiliate links, so if you click through and make any kind of purchase, I may receive a small commission at no extra cost to you.
-All opinions are my own. --Thank you, Heidi
+FTC Disclosure: This article contains affiliate links, so if you click through and make any kind of purchase, I may earn a small commission at no extra cost to you.

 Ingredients and Directions for Lung Support Tea